 SD-WAN Acceleration Addresses Specific Challenges

 SD-WAN’s ability to accelerate cloud-based resource delivery across IT environments is key for addressing the challenges created by cloud adoption.
 This is primarily due to the benefits SD-WAN optimization introduces, such as agility, flexibility, and scalability.
 SD-WAN also offers autonomy in network management since administrators can route traffic along cost-effective pathways, such as broadband or 4G LTE, instead of expensive multi-protocol label switching (MPLS) connections.

 While the cost savings related to SD-WAN acceleration vary based on your organization’s particular connectivity and performance requirements, some enterprises cite significant cost reductions.
 In a nutshell, SD-WAN introduces a pathway for more cost-efficient management of growing bandwidth demands.
 While you may replace some of your MPLS lines, you may also experience exponential growth in bandwidth demand in the next decade.
 SD-WAN optimization helps mitigate that cost.

 While SD-WAN is an important and even revolutionary approach to network management, it doesn’t replace the need for WAN optimization.
 In fact, these two technologies work best when integrated into the network.

 With more and more enterprises turning to as-a-service, pay-as-you-go IT solutions in the cloud, the opportunity for a similar model for WAN optimization is growing.
-Providers recognize that enterprises may have specific applications or remote geographic locations that require additional measures to reach the level of performance and speed required.
+Providers recognize that enterprises may have specific applications or remote geographic locations that require additional measures to reach the necessary performance and speed.
 This option lowers the total cost of optimizing the WAN.

 For more information about pairing SD-WAN with WAN optimization, contact us at TailWind.
 We regularly work with enterprises that have geographically dispersed locations for bundled, high-performance, optimized network solutions.